Graph Neural Networks for Wireless Networks: Graph Representation, Architecture and Evaluation: Architecture of GNN-Based Models

 \subsection{Message passing (vanilla GNN)}

-The message passing is a key component to build up complex GNN-based models.
+The message passing is a key component to build up GNN-based models.
 Particularly, the message passing involves two steps: aggregation and updating.
-During each message passing iteration, the (hidden) feature corresponding to each node is updated by combining the message aggregated from its immediate neighbors and its previous feature (representing self-loop).
+During each message passing iteration, the (hidden) feature corresponding to each node is updated by combining the message aggregated from its immediate neighbors and its previous feature (via self-loop).
 As the message passing iterations progress, each node intends to contain more and more information from further reaches of the graph, which result in more useful node features.
-With the learned node features, the solutions can be obtained by the readout operations which are usually realized via an MLP layer.
+With the learned node features, the solutions can be obtained via readout operation which can be realized by a decoder, like MLP.

 To improve the GNN performance, the main idea is to propose novel architectures of aggregation and updating.